LordPax/cligpt/README.md

 ## Description

-A bash script that use chatGPT api
+A bash script that use openai or mistral api

 ## Required Dependencies